jmgress/usegenai/slides/Slides.md

 ---

-# Models use a Contex Window
+# Models use a Context Window

 <div style="text-align: center;">